We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 Extract from the Liberated Stock Trader Pro Training

-To help you understand what traders, speculators, fund managers, financial journalists, and others say, we have created a list of essential stock market terms.
+We have created a list of essential stock market terms to help you understand what traders, speculators, fund managers, financial journalists, and others say.

 What is the Stock Market?

 The Stock Market is a general term for all trading centers (stock exchanges) that enable the exchange of shares of public companies.
-Today, the term Stock Market refers to all the stock exchanges in all the countries of the world.
-We can view all Stock Exchanges around the world as part of one giant global Stock Market.
+Today, the term Stock Market refers to all the stock exchanges in all the world’s countries.
+We can view all Stock Exchanges worldwide as part of one giant global Stock Market.

 Why is the Stock Market Important?

-The stock market is important for 3 big reasons.
-Firstly it provides capital for new companies to fuel their growth via an IPO.
-Secondly, the majority of people in developed economies have their retirement fund invested in stocks via a 401K or IRA.
+The stock market is important for three big reasons.
+Firstly, it provides capital for new companies to fuel their growth via an IPO.
+Secondly, most people in developed economies have their retirement fund invested in stocks via a 401K or IRA.
 Lastly, it provides a method for companies to distribute profits to shareholders via dividends.

 10-K Annual Report

-The 10-K annual report is submitted by every publicly traded company to inform the shareholders about the company’s performance.
-The 10-K is required by the SEC and includes financial information, balance sheet, income statement, cash flow statement.
+Every publicly traded company submits the 10-K annual report to inform the shareholders about the company’s performance.
+The 10-K is required by the SEC and includes financial information, a balance sheet, an income statement, and a cash flow statement.
 Additionally, business operations, outlook, and potential risks must be outlined.

-Algorithmic Trading is the use of pattern recognition & analysis software to execute trading strategies without human involvement.
-An algorithm is a set of directions for a bot or a digital platform.
+Algorithmic Trading uses pattern recognition & analysis software to execute trading strategies without human involvement.
+An algorithm is a set of bot or digital platform directions.
 Algorithmic Traders use complex formulas and mathematical models to create trading algorithms.
 Algorithmic Trading is often used for High-Frequency Trading.